peterwittek/peterwittek.com/content/merging-in-complex-space.md

 Category: Machine learning
 Tags: Machine learning
 Slug: merging-in-complex-space
+Summary: Describing how to build a complex-valued random index using a term and a concept vector space.

 As described in [Wittek et. al, 2013](#wittek2013combining), we can easily merge two random indices in complex space.
 Using a random index